Trump's Expat Followers Were Right! The U.S. Looks Like Socialist Venezuela Now!

 Moncada’s Twitter page is dripping with bogus election conspiracy acid.
 It includes breathless interviews with Trump advisers about ties between Dominion, the company that makes the voting machines used by some 30 U.S. states, and the voting tech firm Smartmatic, which has in the past been hired to tally ballots in Venezuela.
 The Team Trump aim, of course, is to claim sinister links between Dominion and the Maduro regime.

 Venezuelan expats like Moncada are essentially aping what Maduro’s socialist enablers would do if that fantasy election I imagined earlier were held – and what they have done in the past after real elections in Venezuela.
-In that ugly, unethical regard there is little if any difference between Trumpistas like Moncada and the Castro-Chavistas (named for Cuba’s late communist dictator Fidel Castro and Venezuela’s late socialist strongman Hugo Chávez) who are supposed to take over America as soon as Biden takes the oath of office.
+In that ugly, unethical regard I see little if any difference between Trumpistas like Moncada and the Castro-Chavistas (named for Cuba’s late communist dictator Fidel Castro and Venezuela’s late socialist strongman Hugo Chávez) who are supposed to take over America as soon as Biden takes the oath of office.

 I’m hardly alone, especially among folks who, like me, believe both Trumpism and Castro-Chavism are disastrous paths.
 In the New York Times this week, my friend Alberto Barrera Tyszka – one of Venezuela’s most respected journalists and co-author of one of the most critical biographies of Chávez – suggests too many Venezuelan opposition members and expats exhibit “an absence of rationality.”